CSGO: Constrained-Softassign Gradient Optimization For Large Graph Matching: Preliminaries

 \subsection{Attributed graph and matching matrix}

-An \textit{undirected attributed graph} $G=\{V,E,A,F\}$ of size $n$ consists of a finite set of nodes $V = \{1, . . . ,n\}$ and a set of edges $E \subset V \times V$. $A$ is a non-negative symmetric \textit{affinity matrix} that quantifies the affinity between two nodes.
-Its element $A_{ij}$ represents an attribute of $E_{ij}$ or $V_{i}$ ($i=j$).
-The affinity matrix can be considered as a generalization of the distance matrix.
-If a node's attribute is a vector that can not be stored in $A$, then the feature vector will be stored in the feature matrix $F$.
+An \textit{undirected attributed graph} $G=\{V,E,A,F\}$ consists of a finite set of nodes $V = \{1, . . . ,n\}$ and a set of edges $E \subset V \times V$. $A$ is a nonnegative symmetric \textit{affinity matrix} whose element $A_{ij}$ represents an attribute of $E_{ij}$.
+The $i_{th}$ row of feature matrix $F$ represents the attribute vector of $V_{i}$.
+If the nodes' attributes are constants, $A_{ii}$ can represent the attribute of $V_{i}$.
+In addition, if nodes and edges do not have attributes, the graph is a plain graph, and $A$ is an adjacency matrix.